AT&T Internet

 Internet Deals

 AT&T Internet offers a wider range of internet speeds, but Mediacom offers better prices for similar speeds.
-As for deals and promotions, AT&T Internet has freebies and reward cards for new customers, while Mediacom has bundle discounts.
+As for deals and promotions, AT&T has freebies and reward cards for new customers, while Mediacom has bundle discounts.
 These deals change monthly, so check on the provider often to see which ones you can use.

 Pros and Cons By Provider